StarExecMiami/StarExec-ARC/starexec-containerised/README.md

 - `push` -              Push the StarExec image to a container registry
 - `pull` -              Pull the pre-built StarExec image from GitHub Container Registry
 - `run` -               Run the StarExec container interactively.
-                        The container and its state will be removed upon exit.
+                        The container and its state are removed on exit.
 - `connect` -           Connect to the running StarExec container via bash shell
 - `starexec` -          Build the StarExec container image (internal use)
 - `start-container` -   Start the StarExec container (internal use)